Nutil/DuckieTV/ESOF-docs/Software Tests.md

 ![Documentation OpenHub DuckieTV](http://i.imgur.com/ApGV6oM.png)

+[SchizoDuckie](https://github.com/SchizoDuckie) created an [issue](https://github.com/SchizoDuckie/DuckieTV/issues/95) with an extensive set of diagrams to help new contributors to the project.

 Through out the code there are several elements, such as self-explaining variables and comments, that makes the understandability of this project a lot easier.

 ![Code Documentation](http://i.imgur.com/ZmP6bPl.png)